 If you would like to download this help file as a PDF, you can do so here.
-The PDF most of the same content as the online help, except that some elements (such as video or special layouts) don't translate the the print medium, so they're excluded.
+The PDF is comprehensive of all the content in the online help.

 ♣ PDF Download

 The PDF contains a timestamp in the header indicating when it was last generated.
 If you download a PDF, keep in mind that it may go out of date quickly.
 Always compare your PDF timestamp against the online help timestamp (which you can find in the footer).